1 / 12

 Henry Royce's biographer, Sir Max Pemberton, raved about his Twenty.
 'The late Lord Northcliffe once said to me that as an instrument of advertising British efficiency in industry, the Rolls-Royce car was unique.
 When I reflect upon the performance of the 'Twenty' I have driven now for six years, I am wholly in accord with this opinion.
 It is surely one of the world's two great cars.
 The other is the 'Phantom'.

-Viewing STRICTLY BY APPOINTMENT only.
+Viewing is Monday to Friday BY PRIOR APPOINTMENT only.

 Vehicle location